FAI Hang Gliding and Paragliding Commission (CIVL)

 Please keep the payment receipt or screenshot to send it to Competition Coordinator together with the application.
 The sanction fee will be paid in Euros only and directly to FAI; there are 3 ways to pay:

 1. Paypal: The simplest and fastest method of payment is by Paypal.
-To use Paypal please go to Paypal Payments and follow the instructions.
-You do not need a Paypal account.
+To use Paypal please go to your application in https://ams.fai.org/ creat the invoice, re-open it and make the payment.
 Anyone with a credit card can may a payment using Paypal.

 2. Bank Transfer: The procedures must be strictly observed; otherwise, delays or additional bank charges may occur, or the transfer may fail.
 Please read the information in the following link carefully, it describes what an IBAN number is: